GreptimeTeam/docs/docs/user-guide/ingest-data/for-observerbility/loki.md

 - line: The log message.

 if you specify the external labels, we will add them as tags to the table schema. like `job` and `from` in the above example.
-We can't specify tags manually, all lables are treated as tags and string type.
+We can't specify tags manually, all labels are treated as tags and string type.

 ### Example